-Canadian Grand Prix New Product Awards Gala: June 1, Toronto
+2016 Canadian Grand Prix New Product Awards program launching in August

-For the past 23 years, the Grand Prix Awards program has recognized and honoured some of the most innovative new products in the Canadian grocery and consumer packaged goods sector.
+For the past 24 years, the Canadian Grand Prix Awards program has recognized and honoured some of the most innovative new products in the Canadian grocery and consumer packaged goods sector.
 Your new product could be next!
+Find out more.

 FOOD SAFETY & LABELLING